-It is inside an island called Khadir amidst the desolated salt plains of the Rann of Kutch.
-But it is so remote that it takes a long time to reach it even from Bhuj, the biggest city in Kutch, which is round 220 kms away.
+Dholavira is a small village inside an “island” called Khadir amidst the desolated salt plains of the Rann of Kutch in Gujarat.
+It is so remote that it takes a long time to reach it even from Bhuj, the biggest city in Kutch, which is round 220 kms away.

 How to reach Dholavira?

 On the other hand, if you are doing a standalone trip to Dholavira, you don’t have to go all the way to Bhuj.
-You can directly reach Bhachau on a train, and move to Rapar and so on.
-Check the map for a better understanding.
+You can directly reach Bhachau from Ahmedabad on a train, and move to Rapar and so on.
+Check the map above for a better understanding.

 Returning from Dholavira

-Returning is a bit tricky because the last bus for Rapar leaves Dholavira at 12:30 PM and nothing after that.
+Returning from Dholavira is a bit tricky because the last bus for Rapar leaves Dholavira at 12:30 PM and there is nothing after that.
 So, be careful in this regard.
-You can reach the previous day and spend the night OR reach early morning, hurriedly visit the site and take this last bus.
+Once you reach Rapar, you can easily find buses to other places.

 I think it is generally well connected in terms of mobile phones.
 Most major SIMs should work.
 However, there was no internet connectivity in 2014.
 I don’t know if it has changed now.

 In case you want to drive or ride yourself, you should enjoy it because, as stated before, roads are smooth, straight, and not really crowded.